Pucheo-Gideon/Advance-SQL-Analytics/README.md

 		YoY."YoY % ▼▲"
 FROM YoY
 ```
-#### Methodology
-- Aggregated Sales by Country and Year.
-Joined the Sales and Customers tables to link transactions to geographic territories
-- Retrieve Prior-Year Sales Using LAG() Window Functions. his created a column (Prev_Sales) containing the previous year’s sales for each country, enabling YoY comparisons
-- Compute Year-over-Year Growth by taing the variance of current year sales from the previous years and dividing by previous year sales and multiplied by 100 to get result as percentage  - [(Current_Year_Sales − Previous_Year_Sales) / Previous_Year_Sales] × 100

-#### Result
-- 2022 Performance: France, Germany, and UK showed positive growth (52.90%, 15.56%, 26.54% respectively).
-Australia, Canada, and US experienced declines (-18.26%, -46.78%, -41.51%)

-- 2023 Recovery/Expansion: All countries saw dramatic growth in 2023, with increases exceeding 100% YoY.
-The United States led with 278.79% growth.
-Canada and UK also showed particularly strong rebounds (250.30% and 205.83%)

-- Also worth noting is that Countries that declined in 2022 saw the most dramatic rebounds in 2023 and France maintained consistent positive growth across both years.

 |CustomerCountry | 	Year	| YoY % ▼▲ |
 | --------------- | ----------- | -------- |